shdwmtr/wallpiper/README.md

 # wallpiper

-An ~100kb native translation layer for Wallpaper Engine on GNU/Linux based compositors.
-Wallpiper offers native support for Wallpaper Engine, without re-inventing the wheel.
+An ~100kb native Wallpaper Engine translation layer for GNU/Linux based compositors, without re-inventing the wheel.
+Proton only fails to translate select features of the Wallpaper Engines protocol, so wallpiper only stands where it has to.

 If you find this utility/tool useful, please consider giving it a star ⭐